Ship Cafe (Venice, California): History

-Constructed by Abbot Kinney beginning in 1903, the restaurant was designed to be a feature of the resort town of Venice.
+Built by Abbot Kinney beginning in 1903, the restaurant was designed to be a feature of the resort town of Venice.
 A "first draft" of the Ship Cafe was washed away by a sea storm on March 13, 1905; Kinney hired 600 laborers to rebuild it in time for a summer opening.

 The restaurant sat on pilings, and was designed by Norman Foote Marsh and Clarence H. Russell to be an approximation of the San Salvador, Juan Rodríguez Cabrillo's "Spanish galleon."
 As a tourist guide put it, "It was his thought to moor by the sea-wall this white caravel, to fit it with anchor lamps and nautical furnishings and to place on the deck musicians in 16th-century capes and the hats of the Spanish minstrel."

 The restaurant opened in August 1904, under the management of Carlos Marchetti.
 According to a 1913 report, there was seating for 475 on two decks, as well as rooms for private parties.
 The upper dining room displayed relics from the shipwreck Santa Rosa.
 The kitchen drew upon fresh seafood, including halibut, bass, and sand dabs, held in a giant tank under the pier.
 At one time, the chef paid local kids five cents a pound to dig up cockles from the Del Rey Lagoon.
 According to a 1916 article in Photoplay, "The Ship with its light-dotted masts towering high above the crowds on the Windward Avenue pier is one of the landmarks of California's Great White Way.
 Aboard the Ship the nautical illusion is made complete by the ship's bell upon which is struck the time in sea-fashion.
 Dancing always ceases at two bells of the mid-watch."

 According to the Los Angeles Herald, food prices increased at the Ship Cafe after Prohibition kicked in, to compensate for lower revenue compared to "olden days [when] the Ship cafe was astounding by reason of the amount of liquor dispensed across its table."
 Apparently the building's "hotel rooms and private salons" allowed for illegal drinking during Prohibition served by "waiters dressed like 16th-century naval officers."